-- complete six Northern Studies (NOST) electives (18 credits)
+- Two Northern Studies (NOST) core courses (6 credits)

 NOTE: NOST core courses, ENVS cores courses and NOST electives may be used as open electives provided all other requirements have been met.
 Course selection should be done in consultation with a Program Advisor.

 NOTE: To concentrate lab sciences, students can take an additional two lab-science electives instead of the required two social-science electives.